itay-tadata/Docs_example/revoking-access.md

 ## Using the File Search Interface

-1. **Access the File Search**: In the Material Security dashboard, navigate to the "Data Protection" section and select the "File Search" tab.
+1. **Access the File Search**: In the Material Security dashboard, click the "File Search".

 2. **Perform Sensitive File Searches**: Use the advanced search capabilities to quickly identify files that meet specific criteria, such as:
    - Files containing sensitive content (e.g., PII, financial data)